 D.11.2 Lands Affected

 This Official Plan identifies two Secondary Plan Areas within the Fergus Urban Centre.
 Both are areas of future urban expansion.
-The Secondary Plan process establishes a more detailed planning framework for these areas uses in each area as presently contemplated by the Township.
+The Secondary Plan process establishes a more detailed planning framework for these areas

 D.11.3 Future Land Use